moviro-hub/OpenSourceRoutingMachine.jl/docs/src/index.md

 # OpenSourceRoutingMachine.jl

-A Julia wrapper for OSRM (Open Source Routing Machine), providing high-performance routing, matching, and geospatial analysis capabilities directly in Julia.
+A thin Julia wrapper for OSRM (Open Source Routing Machine), a high-performance tool for route planning in road networks and related tasks.
-Being a thin wrapper around OSRM, it might not provide the most ergonomic API, which might be established in a separate package at one point.

-## Features
+## Modules

+The structure of the package is as follows.

+A core module `OpenSourceRoutingMachine` provides the constructor `OSRM` for creating an OSRM instance and setter functions for basic configuration.

+The rest of the functionality is organized in submodules.
+The submodules have the following scope:

-- **Graph Building**: Build and customize OSRM graphs (MLD and CH algorithms)
+- **Graph module**: Builds OSRM graphs from OpenStreetMap data.
-- **Nearest Service**: Find the nearest road segment to a point
+- **Nearest module**: Finds the nearest road segment to a given position.
-- **Route Service**: Calculate routes between multiple waypoints
+- **Route module**: Finds the route between waypoints.
-- **Match Service**: Map GPS traces to road networks
+- **Match module**: Maps noisy GPS traces to a road network.
-- **Table Service**: Compute distance/duration matrices
+- **Table module**: Computes travel matrices between multiple waypoint pairs.
-- **Trip Service**: Solve traveling salesman problems
+- **Trip module**: Solves traveling salesman problems.
-- **Tile Service**: Generate vector tiles for visualization
+- **Tile module**: Generates road network vector tiles (PBF format).

+All modules expose the full configuration and parameter handling API of OSRM through setter functions, providing fine-grained control over query behavior.

 ## Installation